 Do you exclusively serve those who are local to you or can others who are further away access your products too?
 If so, how?

 We sell to over 30 shops now over the UK which are listed on our site, you can also buy from our online shop.

 What inspired you to create a business that solely focuses on vegan chocolates?

 My little boy had a dairy intolerance for about a year.
 It inspired me to create my own brand of chocolates for people who had cut dairy from their diet, whether for health, beliefs or lifestyle reasons.
 I wanted them to look amazing and taste fantastic.

 How easy is it for Cocoa Libre to source cruelty free ingredients for your products?

-I haven't had difficulty with this, as it's all natural, plant-based materials.
+I haven't had difficulty with this, as it's all natural, vegan materials.

-Do these ingredients effect the outcome in comparison with non plant-based chocolates?
+Do these ingredients effect the outcome in comparison with non-vegan chocolates?